Do you want to hold down your exercise habit but just can’t?

 No matter the exercise you choose, finding something you like or can at least tolerate long enough for the tipping point to kick-in, is key.
 Walking worked because it didn’t feel like a workout, it felt enjoyable rather than a painful endurance.

 In the early days, despite your best intentions and strongest desires, there are times when you will absolutely need leverage on yourself.

 Vitals for Going the Distance

-• Accept that in order for the extreme of not exercising regularly to be addressed, you’re going to need to commit big time and swing the pendulum in the other direction long enough for it to develop into a habit.
+• Accept that if you’ve been not exercising regularly for years, you’re going to need to commit to swinging the pendulum in the other direction long enough for it to develop into a habit.
 You’ll know you’ve done that when you can take a break over say, a holiday, and get right back on track afterward.
-If you find yourself stalling and the battle of the wills taking place, then the desire for that habit to become a non-negotiable is still meeting resistance – don’t give up!

 • Break It Up.
 You may just prefer it or have been told that working out in one chunk of time is best.
 However, an hour/90 minutes can be a sizeable amount of time to allocate on some days.
 So, if you have cardio, arm weights, resistance, stretching or glutes to do, just get them done when you can.
 If you’re used to doing all your workout in a gym, it may be worth investing in whatever will help you also meet your goals at home (ie simple weights/resistance bands etc).
 So long as you get your amount per week in, what matters is it gets DONE.